payam1986128/spring-academia-system/README.md

 ### Run the application:<br/>
 0. Install and configure postgre db
 1. Set connection string in project application.yml
-2. $ `mvn clean package`
+2. `mvn clean package`.
+This command should be run to generate querydsl and mapstruct essential sources
 3. $ java -jar application-{version}.jar
-4. Or can use below command:<br/>
+4. Or use below command:<br/>
-   $ `docker compose run`
+   `docker compose run`

-#### note: Please run `mvn clean package` before run or debug application to generate querydsl and mapstruct essential sources

 ### Test with postman:<br/>
-Import postman collection file in the root of project to the postman GUI.<br/>
+Import postman collection file in the root of project into the postman GUI.<br/>
-The access token would be set after calling login service.<br/>
+The access token and the other required params would be set after calling each services.<br/>
-Then you can call the other service without setting access token in Authorization header.
+For example you can call the other services without setting access token in Authorization header.

 ### Frameworks and used libraries:<br/>